psa-lab/ProFlex/README.md

 ## Quick Installation Guide

 This quick installation guide walks you through an example for how to install ProFlex on macOS 10.13 (High Sierra).
 Similar steps should apply to various Linux distributions like RedHat or CentOS but might be less straightforward.
-For general installation information, please refer to the documents linked in the **User Manual** section further below.
+For general installation information, please refer to the documents linked in the **User Manual** section below.

 1. Download ProFlex from GitHub by clicking the "Clone or Download" and then "Download ZIP" button in the upper right corner of this repository.
 2. Unzip the downloaded `ProFlex-master.zip` file, open a new Terminal window, and navigate (`cd`) into the unzipped `ProFlex-master` directory and then `cd` into the `proflex/prog` subdirectory.